-Regarding the afikoman, SA rules (477:1) that one must, le-khatĥila, eat it before midnight, in order to fulfill the mitzva according to all poskim.
-Similarly, Hallel should also be completed before midnight le-khatĥila, because it is connected to the telling of the Exodus story, which must be told at a time appropriate for eating matza.
+Regarding the afikoman as well, le-khatḥila one must take care to eat it before midnight, in order to fulfill the mitzva according to all poskim (SA 477:1).
+Similarly, Hallel should also be completed before midnight le-khatḥila, because it is connected to the telling of the Exodus story, which must be told at a time appropriate for eating matza (Rema ad loc.).

 However, one certainly must ensure that he eats a kezayit of matza before midnight, since eating a kezayit of matza is a Torah commandment, and hence one must be stringent.
 One must even be stringent vis-à-vis the mitzva of maror, since he cannot recite the berakha on it after midnight, as explained in MB 477:6 and BHL ad loc.
-Responsa Mishkenot Yaakov §139 and other Aĥaronim attempt to prove that the halakha follows Rambam.
+Responsa Mishkenot Yaakov §139 and other Aḥaronim attempt to prove that the halakha follows Rambam.
 Nonetheless, the law still remains unclear, so one should not recite the berakhot on matza or maror after midnight and must likewise take care to fulfill the Torah obligation of matza before midnight.
 MB further states that if one begins late and does not have time to complete the recitation of the Hagada before midnight, he should eat the matza and maror, with berakhot, right after kiddush, and then recite the Hagada.
-Kaf Ha-ĥayim 477:10 echoes this idea, but rules that one may not recite the Birkat Ha-ge’ula (just before the second cup) after midnight, since we are lenient in a case of uncertainty regarding berakhot.
-See Ĥazon Ovadia vol. 2 p.
+Kaf Ha-ḥayim 477:10 echoes this idea, but rules that one may not recite the Birkat Ha-ge’ula (just before the second cup) after midnight, since we are lenient in a case of uncertainty regarding berakhot.
+See Ḥazon Ovadia vol. 2 p.
 166, which agrees with MB and rules that one may recite Birkat Ha-ge’ula after midnight.
-Regarding the concluding berakha of Hallel, MB 477:7 and SHT 6 ad loc. cite Ĥok Yaakov that one may recite it after midnight.
-R. Harari’s Mikra’ei Kodesh, ch.
-6 n.
-70 demonstrates that be-di’avad one may recite Birkat Ha-ge’ula and the concluding berakha of Hallel after midnight.
+Regarding the concluding berakha of Hallel, MB 477:7 and SHT 6 ad loc. cite Ḥok Yaakov that one may recite it after midnight.